Advertisment

 6) 2013 – Borussia Dortmund 1-2 Bayern Munich

 After their two Bundesliga meetings ended in 1-1 draws, Borussia Dortmund and Bayern Munich did battle at Wembley to settle the matter beyond all doubt.
-Jurgen Klopp side started far better but fell behind after an hour, only to equalise eight minutes later.
+Jurgen Klopp's side started far better but fell behind after an hour, only to equalize eight minutes later.
 Arjen Robben then scored the winner in the penultimate minute to conclude an even and excellent game.

 5) 2014 – Real Madrid 4-1 Atletico Madrid (after extra-time)

 When one team so obviously prepares for 90 minutes, the unexpected and sudden addition of 30 more can lead to something of a damp squib.
-Atletico Madrid led for almost an hour before Sergio Ramos's last-gasp equaliser, at which point Diego Simeone's side was drained both mentally and physically and bereft of substitutions.
-Extra-time was an exercise in brutality; it had become difficult to watch by the time Cristiano Ronaldo was baring his triumphant, flabby chest.
+Atletico Madrid led for almost an hour before Sergio Ramos's last-gasp equalizer, at which point Diego Simeone's side was drained both mentally and physically and bereft of substitutions.
+Extra time was an exercise in brutality; it had become difficult to watch by the time Cristiano Ronaldo was baring his triumphant, flabby chest.

-If irresistible dominance is your preference – and no-one is here to judge your bedroom habits – the 1994 Champions League final is a classic of the genre.
-Milan were without a number of injured and suspended players but ruthlessly dismantled Barcelona all the same.
+If irresistible dominance is your preference – and no one is here to judge your bedroom habits – the 1994 Champions League final is a classic of the genre.
+Milan were without several injured and suspended players but ruthlessly dismantled Barcelona all the same.
 It just would have been nice if the Spaniards had turned up.

 3) 2008 – Manchester United 1-1 Chelsea